-Co-requisites for readmission: NUR 4360 and
+Co-requisites: All S2 courses.
+Co-requisites for readmission: NUR 4360 and NUR 4295.

-NUR 4295.

 NUR 4280 Transition to Nursing Practice

 This course addresses role change from student to practicing registered nurse including team strategies for patient safety as well as concepts related to the nursing jurisprudence examination.